-Cauliflower Parmigiana is a vegetarian twist on Chicken Parmigiana, the classic Italian – American dish.
+Cauliflower Parmesan is a vegetarian twist on Chicken Parmesan, the classic Italian – American dish.
 It’s light, healthy, easy and perfect for that first al fresco dinner on the patio!

 It took me the better part of Saturday to clean the garage and lately, I’m into doing a little redecorating and “spiffing” in our home.
-You may recall that a little over two years ago we had a broken water pipe which resulted in a flood in our home.
-That little disaster took MONTHS to get everything replaced, cleaned up and put back into place.
+Freshening up feels so good!

-Here’s my vegetarian version of a client favorite: Cauliflower Parmigiana!
+Here’s my vegetarian version of a client favorite: Cauliflower Parmesan!

 There’s no doubt cauliflower is having its day in the sun for its versatility.
 It’s a great substitute for so many things such as potatoes, rice and the perfect vegetarian substitute for chicken in this dish.